Heartbreaking photo of mum's final goodbye to daughter

 The theme was "Go Dotty for Lili" — because Lili's favourite thing was polkadots — and in two weeks she raised closed to $40,000.

-The fundraising was short-lived happiness for a fate Ms Khoury knew was ultimate.
+The fundraising was short-lived happiness for a fate Khoury knew was ultimate.

 "Even for her passing they were unbelievable, they said 'Sara, it's going to happen' and I'm like what's going to happen?'.